guillaume-nargeot/project-euler-factor/README.md

-My Factor solutions to Project Euler problems
+My Factor solutions to Project Euler
 =====================

 This repository is mirrorring my Factor solutions to Project Euler problems.